Nasdaq says making progress on system that led to August outage

-NEW YORK (Reuters) - Nasdaq OMX Group (NDAQ.O) has made changes to the system that caused a three-hour trading halt in Nasdaq-listed stocks last summer, to make it more robust and to limit possible future outages to 10 minutes, a company executive said on Wednesday.
+NEW YORK, June 18 (Reuters) - OMX Group has made changes to the system that caused a three-hour trading halt in Nasdaq-listed stocks last summer, to make it more robust and to limit possible future outages to 10 minutes, a company executive said on Wednesday.

-The exchange operator now hopes to continue running the system, called a Securities Information Processor (SIP), reversing direction from November when it said the risks of doing so would outweigh the rewards, said Brian Hyndman, Nasdaq’s senior vice president of global information services.
+The exchange operator now hopes to continue running the system, called a Securities Information Processor (SIP), reversing direction from November when it said the risks of doing so would outweigh the rewards, said Brian Hyndman, Nasdaq’s head of global information services.

 “We feel we are in a much better spot today, so we will move forward.
 We do want to be the processor,” he said at the Securities Industry and Financial Markets Association’s SIFMA Tech conference in New York.